Shakespeare's Sister (song): Artwork and matrix message

 The Netherlands versions contained the message: HOLLAND CUTTING/none.
 "Holland cutting" was an etching on the Dutch version of the album Meat Is Murder.

 Charts

 Reception

 In a retrospective review of the song, Jack Rabid of Allmusic wrote, "The Smiths' weakest is still quite good, is what we can infer from this.
 What wit Morrissey still shows, record after record?
 Who else is writing an opening line like 'Young bones groan/And the rocks below say/Throw your skinny body down, son!' – thus evoking the tragic Romeo and Juliet quality of so much teenage romance in the most poetic terms?"

 Writer Jon Savage described it as "essentially a suicide drama set to a demented rock'n'roll rhythm".

 Influence

-The band Shakespears Sister [sic] took their name from the song.
+The duo Shakespears Sister [sic] took their name from the song.